 Human immunodeficiency virus (HIV) continues to be a major global public health issue.
 In 2022, 1.3 million new HIV cases were identified worldwide, where 630 000 people have died of acquired immune deficiency syndrome (AIDS)-related illnesses.
 The total number of people living with HIV was estimated at 39 million worldwide.
 HIV testing and diagnosis are regarded as the key components of the 95-95-95 testing and treatment targets to end the AIDS epidemic.
-The effective implementation of HIV testing services has been introduced as a crucial component of success in responding to HIV control within national and global measures.

-Population mobility is recognized as a driver of the HIV epidemic by linking geographically separate epidemics and intensifying transmission by inducing riskier sexual behaviors.
-Immigrants are considered a mobile subpopulation-group in HIV targets for 2025.
-Complex vulnerabilities can overlap to limit immigrants' access to existing services and put them at heightened risk of HIV, including irregular immigration status, the experience of stigma, discrimination and marginalization, poverty and lack of employment opportunities, legal barriers and lack of legal protections, language and cultural barriers.
-Despite the existence of high-risk HIV behaviors in immigrants and ethnic minorities, there is evidence that immigrants face various barriers to accessing HIV testing services at individual, social, and structural levels,9-11 and the multiplicity of these barriers indicates the complexity of the response.
+The effective implementation of HIV testing services has been introduced as a crucial component of success in responding to HIV control within national and global measures.2 behaviors.3 Immigrants are considered a mobile sub-population-group in HIV targets for 2025.5 Complex vulnerabilities can overlap to limit immigrants' access to existing services and put them at heightened risk of HIV, including irregular immigration status, the experience of stigma, discrimination and marginalization, poverty and lack of employment opportunities, legal barriers and lack of legal protections, language and cultural barriers.6 Despite the existence of high-risk HIV behaviors in immigrants and ethnic minorities,^{7,8} there is evidence that immigrants face various barriers to accessing HIV testing services at individual, social, and structural levels,9-11 and the multiplicity of these barriers indicates the complexity of the response.